dishanijhawan/Excel-Data-Analysis/README.md

 Create a storyline that can be presented to the stakeholders.
 This should have all the insight you got while doing the analysis.

+# Submission
+Steps to Follow:
+Formating & Data Processing:
+Before you start with your analysis, rearrange the columns in all sheets where you can bring all the common columns as the first three columns of the individual sheet.
+Then perform formatting on each sheet to make it presentable and understandable.
+Once your sheet is ready, Apply data processing steps to prepare the dataset for the analysis.

+Data Analysis:
+Find individual features and study their distribution in the dataset.
+Further, analyse how they impact the GDP column (like how Lending Interest affects GDP ) and develop factors that affect a country's GDP to solve our Business Problem.

+Storytelling:
+Create a storyline that can be presented to the stakeholders.
+This should have all the insight you got while doing the analysis.